derek-cassidy/Derek-Cassidy-Front-End-Web-Development-1-with-bootstrap/README.md

 # Derek-Cassidy-Front-End-Web-Development-1
 Git hub respository for Coimmunication history website with active links I have rewritten my HTML, script and CSS to include the bootsrap chanmges that I made.
 Below is the bootstrap code I used and wher it fitted into my HTML code etc.
+Overall the main changes that bootstrap has made cam be seen with the changes made to the original webpages and the new webpages.
+In the new main webpage the display is different as it is now now in colums and also the links page is also different with links tpo actual third party sites.